Torbuntu/Leikr/docs/hacking.md

 Now!
 For Scala you will need the `scala-library.jar` in the classpath to make this work.
 So to hack this bad boy into the system we need to launch Leikr a special way:

 `> java -cp scala-library.jar:Leikr-x.x.x.jar leikr.desktop.DesktopLauncher`

+this command adds `scala-library.jar` as well as `Leikr-x-x-x.jar` to the classpath, and then uses `leikr.desktop.DesktopLauncher` as the main class to target.

 And that should do it!
 Super weird.
 Super awesome.
 Super hacks.